Direct Mail Systems

 Myth: Direct Mail is a Waste of Paper

 Direct mail is only a waste of paper if the messaging is poor and ineffective.
 In reality, direct mail is a very effective marketing tool, prompting a large response in commercial action.
-70% of direct mail is opened, with the remaining 30% left unopened and often recycled, making it a more sustainable practice than at first glance!
+In Q1 2025, the average direct mail item was read or glanced at 4.43 times whilst in the home, demonstrating incredible engagement and longevity, with the mail piece surviving an average of 7.6 days in the household.
+This tangible lifespan, which significantly exceeds the attention given to digital ads, means the mail piece is far from being immediately wasted.
+Furthermore, the high recycling rate of over 87% of discarded mail reinforces its circular life cycle, making it a more sustainable practice than at first glance!

 5 Ways to Reduce the Environmental Impact of Direct Mail